-Overall same store revenues increased 4% for the three months ended March 31, 2011 as compared to the quarter ended March 31, 2010.
-This included an increase of \$1.4 million due to our new bulk cable program.
-With cable expense netted into cable revenues, same store revenues increased 3% over this period.
-For the second straight quarter, revenue growth as compared to the prior year was positive, as rents continued to rebound from declines seen in 2009 and early 2010.
-We expect more robust revenue growth will resume in 2011 as the economic growth returns and, most importantly, when sustainable job growth resumes.
-We also believe reduced availability of financing for new apartment construction will likely limit new apartment construction over the next few quarters, and more sustainable credit terms for residential mortgages should work to favor rental demand at existing multi-family properties.
-At the same time, we expect long-term demographic trends, including the growth of prime age groups for rentals, immigration and population movement to the southeast and southwest, will continue to build apartment rental demand for our markets.
+Overall same store revenues increased 4.5% for the three months ended March 31, 2012 as compared to the three months ended March 31, 2011.
+As expected, we were able to continue to achieve more robust revenue growth as rents continued their upward trend.
+Although an increase in development is expected, we believe the continued reduced availability of financing for new apartment construction will likely limit new apartment construction to levels well below pre-recession deliveries.
+Also, more sustainable credit terms for residential mortgages should work to favor rental demand at existing multifamily properties.
+Long term, we expect demographic trends (including the growth of prime age groups for rentals and immigration and population movement to the southeast and southwest) will continue to build apartment rental demand for our markets.